manoj1749/automate-the-boring-stuff-with-python/README.md

 # automate-the-boring-stuff-with-python
-A repository for automating the boring stuff with Python book
+This repository is for automating the boring stuff with Python book